Tista93/Conways_Game_of_life/README.md

 ## A simple and straightforward implementation of Conway's GoL in Python 3.
 ### No complicated frameworks were used.
-Easy to understand if you know the basics
+Easy to understand for beginners/early intermediates.

 **How it works:**
 - There are 2 ways you can run this program by manipulating the code: